 The Rays have teamed up with local YMCA's, the United Way Suncoast, the Juvenile Welfare Board, the Children's Board of Hillsborough County, and 7-Eleven to encourage children and families to be water smart from the start.
 The program provides access to life-saving water safety programs to both children and their parents through their local YMCA's in Pinellas and Hillsborough counties.
 Learn More

 In 2010, James and Ryane Shields, along with the Tampa Bay Rays, donated a suite to start a special club for foster kids called the Big Game James Club.
 In 2013, the Big Game James Club became the Home Run Club.
 Even though founders James and Ryane Shields are no longer members of the Tampa Bay Rays, their legacy of advocating for children in foster care lives on.
 The club continues to offer a sense of stability and belonging to hundreds of foster children and adoptive families throughout Tampa Bay.
-Each season, with the help of Eckerd, the Heart Gallery, Guardian ad Litem, Ready for Life, Family Resources and Starting Right, Now, over 100 foster children become club members and attend a series of home games in the suite.
+Each season, with the help of Eckerd, the Heart Gallery, Guardian ad Litem, Ready for Life, and Family Resources, over 100 foster children become club members and attend a series of home games in the suite.
 When the suite isn't being used for club kids, Eckerd and the Heart Gallery use the suite for special adoption events.
 The stadium also plays host to a permanent Heart Gallery exhibit, displaying professional portraits and personal biographies of children waiting to be adopted.
 The Home Run Club and Heart Gallery events hosted by the Rays have resulted in numerous adoptions for local foster children.

 The Rays Jersey Program, presented by Suncoast Credit Union, provides Majestic Athletic jerseys and caps to over 10,000 Tee Ball players and coaches for more than 80 leagues.
 The uniforms include 18 variations of Rays colors and styles to give the region's young tee ballers a big league look.
 The annual savings from this signature program, as reported by the participating leagues, is estimated at $200,000.
 As a result of these savings, officials from some of the participating leagues have noted that they now have the ability to repair their scoreboards, provide paint upgrades to dugouts, add fencing for fields, fund new equipment purchases and grounds crew supplies, and repair concession stands and other facilities.